 During my 40-year career as a Physician Assistant my sense of adventure and altruism took me to many places where God afforded me many opportunities to hone my photographic skills so that I could professionally share some of what I have seen on my life’s adventure.
 The path that I was given put me on the Trans-Alaska Pipeline, in Sudan, the Soviet Union, Brazil, and around the Pacific Northwest.
 It over this time that I made the transition from film to digital photography.

-The events of 9/11 contributed a great deal to my becoming a Documentary Photographer.
-After spending two week in Los Angeles involved in disaster response efforts following the Northridge earthquake I felt that I could better serve the efforts by coupling my training and work in emergency preparedness with my skills as a photographer.
+In January of 1994 having spent two week in Los Angeles involved in disaster response efforts following the Northridge earthquake, I felt that I could better serve these types of efforts by coupling my training and work in emergency preparedness with my skills as a photographer.
 By doing this I could provide pertinent and sensitive images that could be used for internal informational and educational purposes by Federal, State, Local, and Tribal agencies and organizations.

-Among the recipients of my works have been the White House, Department of Defense, Homeland Security, National Disaster Medical System, the Domestic Nuclear Detection Office, Pacific Northwest National Laboratory, the Center for Asymmetric Warfare, and various law enforcement and emergency management agencies throughout the Pacific Northwest.
-Since 2013 I have served as the photographer for both the Northwest and the National Tribal Emergency Management Councils.
+Among some of the recipients of my work have been the White House, Department of Defense, Homeland Security, National Disaster Medical System, the Domestic Nuclear Detection Office, Pacific Northwest National Laboratory, the Center for Asymmetric Warfare, and various law enforcement and emergency management agencies throughout the Pacific Northwest.
+Between 2013 and 2015 I served as the photographer for both the Northwest and the National Tribal Emergency Management Councils.